We Feed the World

-We Feed the World is a 2005 documentary in which Austrian filmmaker Erwin Wagenhofer traces the origins of the food we eat and views modern industrial production of food and factory farming in a critical light.
-His journey takes him to France, Spain, Romania, Switzerland, Brazil and back to Austria.
+We Feed the World is a 2005 documentary film in which Austrian filmmaker Erwin Wagenhofer traces the origins of the food people eat and views modern industrial food production and factory farming in a critical light.
+His journey takes him to France, Spain, Romania, Switzerland, Brazil, and back to Austria.
 The film features interviews with several people, including one with sociologist and politician Jean Ziegler.

-The film was the most successful Austrian documentary ever.
-In German-speaking countries it was seen by about 600,000 cinemagoers.